1908 United States presidential election: Candidates

-Socialist Labor Party nomination
+Socialist Labor Party Nomination

 Nominees

-The Socialist Labor Party met in New York, New York from July 2 to July 5 in Arlington Hall, St. Mark's Place.
-While increasingly dwarfed by the growing membership of the Socialist Party led by Eugene Debs and Bill Haywood, Daniel De Leon and his compatriots remained committed to maintaining their separate course, considering Debs and his platform as "reactionary".
-An attempt was made to depose Leon from his position of editor of the Party's papers in favor of a more moderate candidate, fearing that Leon's writings were alienating voters who might otherwise be sympathetic to their cause.
+The Socialist Labor Party met in New York City from July 2 to July 5 in Arlington Hall, St. Mark's Place.
+While increasingly dwarfed by the growing membership of the Socialist Party led by Eugene Debs and Bill Haywood, Daniel De Leon and his compatriots remained committed to maintaining their separate course, considering Debs and his platform to be "reactionary".
+An attempt was made to depose Leon from his position of editor of the Party's papers in favor of a more moderate candidate, for fear that Leon's writings were alienating voters who might otherwise be sympathetic to their cause.
 The report was overwhelmingly voted down after Leon spoke in defense of his conduct as the Party's editor, with a rival report being adopted praising his leadership.
-When it came time for the nominations, Leon personally nominated Martin Preston of Nevada, who was currently serving a twenty-five year sentence for the murder of Anton Silva.
+When it came time for the nominations, Leon personally nominated Martin Preston of Nevada, who was currently serving a twenty-five-year sentence for the murder of Anton Silva.
 While noting that Preston was only 32 at the time, Leon remarked that "it was for the working people to elect Preston, and if he was elected he would be seated".
 Preston's nomination was ratified unanimously, with Donald Munro of Virginia winning in a contest against Arthur S. Dower of Texas for the vice presidential nomination.
 The nominations were later formalized at Cooper Union following the close of the convention.

-Only days later however Martin Preston replied in a telegram that he could not accept the Presidential nomination, a declination that had not been expected nor prepared for.
-August Gillhaus of New York was later then nominated in Preston's stead.
+Only days later, however, Martin Preston replied in a telegram that he could not accept the Presidential nomination, a declination that had not been expected nor prepared for.
+August Gillhaus of New York was later nominated in Preston's stead.

 Prohibition Party nomination

 Nominees

-The Prohibition Party met in Columbus, Ohio on July 14 and 15 to nominate their presidential ticket.
+The Prohibition Party met in Columbus, Ohio, on July 14 and 15 to nominate its presidential ticket.
 Eugene Chafin was nominated on the third ballot in an open contest.
 When the runner-up for the Presidential nomination William Palmore, a Methodist Minister from Missouri and Editor of the St. Louis Christian Advocate, declined his nomination for the Vice Presidency, the convention hurriedly allowed for a new set of nominations and another ballot.
 Aaron Watkins of Ohio would win a majority on the first ballot.